 If you have a problem paying your electric bill, contact us right away at 1-800-956-4237.
 We can help work out payment plans to get you over a rough spot.

-Appalachian Power contributes $1,025,000 to low-income energy assistance programs in its service
+Appalachian Power contributes more than $500,000 annually to low-income energy assistance programs in its service territory.